davidmreed/ktema-org-zola/index.md

 <img style="float: right; height: 250px; margin-left: 2rem;" src="/public/DavidReed.png" alt="David Reed">

 I'm David Reed.
-I am a Lead Member of Technical Staff at Salesforce, where I work on the [CumulusCI](https://cumulusci.readthedocs.io) toolchain.
+I am a Principal Member of Technical Staff at Salesforce, where I work on the [CumulusCI](https://cumulusci.readthedocs.io) toolchain.
 Opinions expressed on this site are my own.

 I have expertise in high-scale managed packaging, automation and CI/CD for Salesforce, and Salesforce platform development and architecture.
 I work in Python, Apex, JavaScript, and Rust.